-All told, this database contains ALL stars that are either brighter than a certain magnitude cutoff (magnitude +7.5 to +9.0) or within 50 parsecs (about 160 light years) from the Sun.
+All told, v 2.x of this database contains ALL stars that are either brighter than a certain magnitude cutoff (magnitude +7.5 to +9.0) or within 50 parsecs (about 160 light years) from the Sun.
 The current version, v.
-3.0, has no magnitude cutoff: any star in Hipparcos, Yale, or Gliese is represented.
+3.7, has no magnitude cutoff: any star in Hipparcos, Yale, or Gliese is represented.

 The database is a comma separated values (CSV) file that can be imported into most database and spreadsheet programs.
 On this web site it is stored as a Zip file or a GZ file, which most popular unzippers can open.